TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 `"scale": [ modelscale, modelscale_vec ]` Try the individual values in the array until we find one that doesn't evaluate to `Undefined` or `Null`.

 Of course, you could use the switch and case operators for more complicated cases.

+The optional `setDefaultProperties` key controls whether [default entity properties](#entity_properties_defaults) are instantiated automatically when TrenchBroom creates a new entity.
+Defaults to `false` if not set.

 #### Tags {#game_configuration_files_tags}